udnie/dots/StartHere.md

         7. Change QMessageBox move(x,y) height in dotsSideGig.py

-The shell script **script-pyqt5.sh** handles all the work required to convert **PyQt6** code to **PyQt5** and is responsible for running the **script-qt5.py** used to in steps 1-7.
+The shell script **script-pyqt5.sh** handles all the above work required to convert **PyQt6** code to **PyQt5** and is responsible for running the **script-qt5.py** used to in steps 1-7.
 See **January 2025** and **November 30 2024**.

 ## Edits for Converting Dots from PyQt6 to PySide6

-The shell script **script-ps6.sh** first runs **script-qt6.py** to cleanup the videoPlayer files and then the sed commands used to replace **'type'** with **'desc'** in the **.py** and **.play** files - including those required.
+The shell script **script-ps6.sh** first runs **script-qt6.py** to cleanup the videoPlayer files and then the **sed** commands are used to replace **'type'** with **'desc'** in the **.py** and **.play** files - and any required as well.
 See **February 6**.

+## Once installed
+Enter 'M' to bring up Help Menus, only works on a blank screen, or click on the help button and then on Menus.
+An easy way to get the big picture.

 ## Help and Stuff
 **Dots** is primarily run using single key commands as there's little or no typing required except when entering file names.
 As of September 2024 I've added help menus that catalog the commands for each screen item, widget and screen plus a bit of extra stuff that would be good to know.
 The help menus for everything that gets a command are now accessible from the three screen help button menus.
-I also use a right mouse click to launch a widget or menu if there is one for that screen item - something to remember.
+I also use a right mouse click to launch a widget or menu for almost all of the storyboard screen items - something to remember.

 If you're using **vscode** on an **M1 Mac** going from **Rosetta** to **arm64** will require an edit to the terminal settings in the **.code-workspace** as well.
 Clearing **\_\_pycache\_\_** after applying code changes is recommended.